ladon-documents/ladon-documents.github.io/docs/Frontend Concepts/Overview/Microfrontend.md

 - The Ladon Root Config is the main Microfrontend and therefore a must have dependency to be installed.
 - Permissions and access is checked via the `LadonUrlGuard Class`
 - Available WebComponents are injected into the html file.
 For this Ladon is checking all files located under  `_ui/*/wc-*/dist/wc-*.js`
-  For more information about the [webcomponents concepts read the  docs](WebComponents.md)
+- For more information about the web components concepts read the docs.
--